docteer/my_utils/README.md

 and move them to your /usr/local/bin directory

 ## charc
-A Linux Command to get the number of characters containing in a string
+A Linux Command to get the number of characters a string contains

 Usage:
   ``` charc <string> ```